MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 - Save snapshots to a booking
 - Save call artifacts to the work order that the booking is associated with, including the call log and files shared during the call

+## Supported languages

+Dynamics 365 Remote Assist supports different languages on HoloLens versus HoloLens 2.
+Check if your language is supported in Dynamics 365 Remote Assist in [our FAQs](faq-hololens.md).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]